-- Innovation: What started as the two brothers began in the year 1914, the innovation of using an inline six-cylinder engine, is still being carried by Kenworth.
-They are still the top most manufacturer of trucks which is using cutting edge technology and innovation.
-As we know that in this era of fierce competition, it is mandatory to encourage creativity and innovation in a company if a company wants to grow.
-Kenworth encourages every employee to be innovative and add value to company’s growth.
+What was started by two brothers in 1914, the innovation of using an inline six-cylinder engine is still being carried by Kenworth.
+They are still the topmost truck manufacturer who is using cutting edge technology and innovation.
+As we know in this era of fierce competition, it is mandatory to encourage creativity and innovation in a company.
+Kenworth encourages every employee to be innovative and add value to the company’s growth.

-The latest dynamics in Kenworth truck parts and advanced aerodynamics allow Kenworth to remain in the topmost position in manufacturing truck.
+The latest dynamics in Kenworth truck parts and advanced aerodynamics allow Kenworth to remain in the topmost position in the trucking industry.
 This non-negotiable commitment to innovation and continuous improvement are the cornerstones of Kenworth’s success and amazing growth.

-- Performance: Only talks don’t help.
-A company’s success depends on how well they walk their talk.
+A company’s success depends on how well they walk the talk.
 And Kenworth has done exactly that.
 They never compromise on the Kenworth truck parts they use in the commercial trucks and the best of the design which they use for excellent performance and endurance of the trucks.

-- Quality: This is one of the most significant success factors of Kenworth trucks.
-Since 1923, when the first Kenworth product was manufactured, that day onward it is Kenworth’s legacy to provide absolutely top-class quality to everything they build.
-From durability of the trucks, increasing the comfort level of the driver to optimal driving efficiency are the primary motto of Kenworth.
+This is one of the most significant success factors of Kenworth trucks.
+Since 1923, when the first Kenworth product was manufactured.
+That day onward it is Kenworth’s legacy to provide absolutely top-class quality to everything they build.
+From durability of the trucks, increasing the comfort level of the driver to optimal driving efficiency are the primary mottos of Kenworth.

 Thus, what Kenworth is known for is their amazing commitment to quality and uncompromising efficiency in craftsmanship.
-They are second to none in quality and they are still the best manufacturer of trucks in America.
+They are second to none in quality and they are still the best truck manufacturers in America.

-The question which remains unanswered is that where Kenworth now stands.
-It is a pride moment for Kenworth to declare that in 2014, Kenworth produced its one millionth truck Chillicothe, Ohio, assembly facility.
+The question which remains unanswered is where Kenworth stands now.
+It is a proud moment for Kenworth to declare that in 2014, they produced it’s one millionth truck Chillicothe, Ohio, their assembly facility.
 The truck was Kenworth T680 Advantage powered by a PACCAR MX-13 engine.
-This truck was also equipped with an aerodynamic facility which helped the truck to take the turn without tilting a bit as well toward the road.
+This truck was also equipped with an aerodynamic facility which helped the truck to take turns without tilting a bit.

 Kenworth’s motto of manufacturing trucks is sustainability and in today’s era environment is of utter importance.
 And they start with design.
-They use a kind of Eco Design software through which it is easier to identify less hazardous Kenworth trucks parts and materials while trying to improve the chances of recyclability of the trucks they are producing.
+They use a one-of-a-kind Eco Design software that makes it easier to identify Kenworth truck parts and materials that are the least hazardous while trying to improve the chances of recyclability of the trucks they are producing.